ximeguerron/qualityModel/README.md

 Q3.
 (Context) Is the context of the study clearly specified? |
 Q4.
 (Data) Are the metrics for assessing the quality of cloud services clearly defined? |
 Q5.
 (Data) Are the measurement functions for calculating the metrics clearly defined? |
 Q6.
 (Design) Are the metric(s) empirically validated? |
 Q7.
 (Usefulness) Is there enough evidence that shows how the metrics can be used in practice? |
 Q8.
 (Contributions/results) Are the contributions/results of the paper discussed? |
 Q9.
 (Insights) Are the insights/lessons learned of the study reported? |
 Q10.
 (Limitations) Are the limitations of the study discussed? |

-QUALITY ASSESSMENT CHECKLIST
+QUALITY ASSESSMENT
+The primary studies' quality was scored based on how well they satisfied the ten quality questions.
+Be clear that we do not evaluate the quality of the paper itself with these criteria, but only its contributions’ alignment with our research questions.
+Then the scores less than five were removed (S85,S86, S87,S88).

 Code | Q1 | Q2 | Q3 | Q4 | Q5 | Q6 | Q7 | Q8 | Q9 | Q10 | Total